dalcib/material-icons-subset/README.md

 material-icons-subset font-config.json
 ```

-The config.json file mast have an array called `icons` with the name of the icons to be include in the font:
+The config.json file must have an array called `icons` with the name of the icons to be include in the font:

 ```JSON
 {